Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

 public class CreateSite {
     static final Logger LOGGER = LoggerFactory.getLogger(CreateSite.class);

-    // A list of field names.
-    // You can use this parameter to restrict the fields returned within a response if, for example,
-    // you want to save on overall bandwidth.
-The list applies to a returned individual entity or entries
-    // within a collection.
-If the API method also supports the **include** parameter, then the fields specified in
-    // the **include** parameter are returned in addition to those specified in the **fields** parameter. private List<String> fields = null;
+    private List<String> fields = null;

     // Flag to indicate whether the Share-specific (surf) configuration files for the site should not be created